-(I would also add a little milk to help thin it out a little)
+- a little milk to help thin it out a little

-In a food processor fitted with the shredding disk, shred cheddar and pepper jack cheese.
-Empty the cheese from the work bowl and place the metal blade into the bottom of the bowl.
+- In a food processor fitted with the shredding disk, shred cheddar and pepper jack cheese.
+Empty the cheese from the food processor and place the metal blade into the bottom of the bowl.

-Add the cream cheese, garlic and remaining seasonings into the work bowl and process for one minute.
-Add in the shredded cheese and process for 1-2 minutes or until everything is well mixed and creamy.
-(Add a little milk to make desired consistency)
+- Add the cream cheese, garlic and remaining seasonings into the food processor and process for one minute.
+Add the shredded cheeses back into the food processor and process for 1-2 minutes or until everything is well mixed and creamy.
+Add a little milk and process to make desired consistency.

 - Store in refrigerator until ready to serve.
 Serve with crackers and/or pretzels.